Shatakshi-Shukla31/Coivdportfolio/README.md

-# COVID Data Exploration Project
-This project involves deep data exploration of global COVID-19 cases and vaccinations using SQL.
-It demonstrates data cleaning, transformation, and analysis techniques on real-world datasets from Our World in Data.

-📂 Dataset
-CovidDeaths.xlsx: Daily reported cases, deaths, and population by location.

-CovidVaccinations.xlsx: Daily vaccination data by location.

-Source: Our World in Data

-🧠 Skills Demonstrated
-SQL Joins

-CTEs (Common Table Expressions)

-Temp Tables

-Aggregate & Window Functions

-Data Type Conversion

-Creating Views

-🔍 Key Insights Extracted
-Total Cases vs. Total Deaths
-→ Calculated the death percentage to show the fatality rate per country.

-Total Cases vs. Population
-→ Analyzed the percentage of population infected by country.

-Highest Infection Rates
-→ Ranked countries by infection rate relative to population.

-Highest Death Counts
-→ Identified countries and continents with the most COVID-19 deaths.

-Vaccination Progress
-→ Used window functions and CTEs to calculate rolling vaccination stats.

-Global Summary
-→ Aggregated new cases, new deaths, and death percentages globally.

-📊 Sample Queries
-Countries with the highest percentage of population infected.

-Rolling count of vaccinated people over time.

-Continent-level death analysis.

-Global death percentage trends.

-🏗️ View Created
-sql
-Copy
-Edit
-Create View PercentPopulationVaccinated as
-...
-This view helps visualize the vaccination progress over time.

-🚀 How to Use
-Run the SQL scripts in a database environment (like SQL Server or MySQL with necessary adjustments).
-Load the data from the Excel files into two tables: CovidDeaths and CovidVaccinations.
+# COVID-19 Data Exploration Project
+This project is a deep-dive analysis of global COVID-19 data using SQL.
+It focuses on understanding the spread of the virus, its impact on populations, and the progress of vaccinations around the world.
+The goal is to derive meaningful insights from real-world datasets and showcase SQL data handling capabilities.

+# 📁 Dataset
+CovidDeaths.xlsx – Daily reports of COVID-19 cases, deaths, and population by country.

+CovidVaccinations.xlsx – Daily updates on COVID-19 vaccination data.

+📊 Source: Our World in Data

+# 🧠 Skills Demonstrated
+Data cleaning and filtering

+Joins between datasets

+Use of aggregate functions for summary statistics

+Window functions for cumulative metrics

+Common Table Expressions (CTEs)

+Temporary tables and views creation

+Type conversion and formatting

+# 🔍 Key Analyses Performed
+Death Rate by Country
+Identified the percentage of infected people who died in each country.

+Infection Rate vs. Population
+Measured how much of each country's population was infected.

+Countries with Highest Cases & Deaths
+Ranked countries based on infection and death counts.

+Continent-Level Analysis
+Compared continents based on total deaths.

+Global Metrics
+Calculated worldwide total cases, deaths, and death percentages.

+Vaccination Progress Tracking
+Used rolling calculations to estimate the percentage of population vaccinated over time.

+ # 🛠️ Tools & Technologies Used
+SQL Server – Data exploration and analysis

+Microsoft Excel – Data source & minor cleaning

+Git & GitHub – Version control and portfolio showcase

+(Optional: Power BI or Tableau for visualization)

+📌 Project Highlights
+Analyzed and compared global COVID-19 trends.

+Identified the most affected countries and regions.

+Tracked vaccination rollouts using advanced SQL functions.

+Built reusable views for future visualizations.